shiyukonghui/vllm-backport/README.md

 ### General Tips

 - `FULL_AND_PIECEWISE` captures the whole decode step — attention, MoE dispatch, NCCL all-reduce and the DSpark draft loop — into one CUDA graph.
-Measured on 4x/8x A6000: single-stream decode 45.6 -> 67-70 tok/s (+47%); prefill is unchanged (compute-bound).
+This improves decode but prefill is unchanged (compute-bound).
 Two prerequisites:
     - Pin NCCL with `NCCL_ALGO=Ring NCCL_PROTO=Simple` (and prefer `--disable-custom-all-reduce`).
 Graph replay must re-issue the exact captured collective; NCCL's size-adaptive algorithm switching is what made FULL capture "crash on Ampere" — Ampere itself is fine.
     - Bound `cudagraph_capture_sizes` as shown.
 FULL graphs keep private memory pools; capturing every batch size up to `--max-num-seqs` can cost >800 MB per GPU and OOM warmup at high `--gpu-memory-utilization`.
 - Adjust your TP (--tensor-parallel-size), PP (--pipeline-parallel-size) and EP (--enable-expert-parallel) accordingly.